 Interlocking Components of the Program

-ARMS Community-Based Learning Course and Student Organization: Engage Children in Science is a UW–Madison course for undergrads and grad students to learn how to engage youth from a diversity of backgrounds, cultivating scientific thinking and confidence around science.
+ARMS Community-Based Learning Course and Student Organization: "Service with Youth in STEM" is a UW–Madison course for undergrads and grad students to learn how to engage youth from a diversity of backgrounds, cultivating scientific thinking and confidence around science.
 Students apply their learning as they work in the community, supporting after-school science clubs and other programming for K-8 children.
 The ARMS student organization connects current and past participants so they can share activities and ideas.
 Course info / Student Org info

 ARMS Trainings and Professional Development Workshops: Professional development workshops for after-school staff are a staple of the ARMS program.
 These tailored workshops, as well as regularly scheduled trainings for community volunteers, help build skills and understanding around science education and increase comfort with leading science activities.